Georgia Cottage: History

 Colonel John Murrell of Georgia had the Greek Revival style house built in 1840 for his daughter, Mrs. William A. Hardaway.
-It was then sold in 1855 to Alfred Batre, son of Adolphe Batre, Mobile Mayor (1830), who purchased it for his new bride Hortense Addison, daughter of Lloyd Dulany Addison of the Oxon Hill Manor Addison's.
+It was then sold in 1855 to Alfred Batre, nephew of Adolphe Batre, Mobile Mayor (1830), who purchased it for his new bride Hortense Addison, daughter of Lloyd Dulany Addison of the Oxon Hill Manor Addison's.
 Augusta Jane Evans purchased the house from Batre in 1857 for her father, Matthew R. Evans, with the proceeds from her first book, Inez: A Tale of the Alamo.
-Matthew Evans had relocated his family to Mobile from San Antonio, Texas in 1849.
-The Batre's would move into 110 S Franklin Street, then 400 Church Street.
+Matthew Evans had relocated his family to Mobile from San Antonio, Texas, in 1849.
+The Batres would move into 110 S Franklin Street, then 400 Church Street.

 Augusta Evans went on to write two of her most famous novels at Georgia Cottage, Macaria and St. Elmo.
 She married Lorenzo Madison Wilson in the parlor of the house in 1868.
 Following her marriage she moved into her husband's Greek Revival mansion, Ashland, namesake of the modern Ashland Place neighborhood.
 Georgia Cottage remained in the Evans family until 1879, when it was sold to Andrew Damrell.
 Damrell's heirs sold it in 1926 to J.N.
 Brownlee, and it was subsequently purchased by Dr. Edward Simmons Sledge in 1935.

 Dr. Sledge's son, Eugene Bondurant Sledge, grew up at Georgia Cottage.
 He served in the United States Marines during World War II and became a noted university professor and author.
 His memoir With the Old Breed: At Peleliu and Okinawa was, in part, the basis for Ken Burn's PBS documentary, The War, and the HBO miniseries, The Pacific.